motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 rpcuser=<make a user>
 rpcpassword=<make a password>
 rpcallowip=127.0.0.1
-rpcport=3383#<-you need a different port for every MN bind=<your fourth ip address>
+rpcport=3388 #<-you need a different port for every MN bind=<your fourth ip address>
 listen=1
 server=1